radishmouse/react-pit-master/README.md

 # PitMaster

-This is an example React app built for JazzCon 2017.
+This is an example React app originally built for JazzCon 2017.

+Its primary purpose is to illustrate React's primary abstractions and techniques (components, JSX, Virtual DOM, Modules, and Immutability) in terms of core JavaScript (functions, objects, modules, array methods)

 It inaccurately simulates cooking food while showing the current temperature, temperature history, and target temperature